Deadwood (TV series): Film continuation

 Following the cancellation of the series, it was reported on June 7, 2006, that HBO and creator David Milch had agreed to make two two-hour television films in place of a fourth season, after Milch declined a short-order of six episodes.
 This was because in the show's original format, each season portrayed two weeks in the life of Deadwood, with each episode representing one day.
 The final two-hour format would release these time restraints and allow for a broader narrative to finish off the series.
 In an interview on January 13, 2007, Milch stated that he still intended to finish the two films, if possible.
 On July 12, 2007, HBO executives admitted that producing the telefilms would be difficult and put the chances of their ever being made at "50–50".

 In an interview on October 1, 2007, actor Ian McShane claimed that the show's sets were due to be dismantled, and the movies would not be made; however, he was referring to the show-related set pieces, i.e., front added to the buildings, props, etc., the set as itself, "Melody Ranch", being unchanged at least as of 2010.
 Actors Jim Beaver and W. Earl Brown commented a day later that they considered the series to be over.
-In the March 17, 2009, episode of The Daily Show with Jon Stewart, McShane repeated that "Deadwood is dead."
+During the March 17, 2009, episode of The Daily Show with Jon Stewart, McShane repeated that "Deadwood is dead."
 In a January 14, 2011, interview in Esquire, Milch said: "I don't know that the last word has been said on the subject ...
 I still nourish the hope that we're going to get to do a little more work in that area."
 In a March 21, 2012, interview, Milch was asked if the movies would ever be produced and replied, "No, I don't think so.
 We got really close about a year ago.
 Never say never, but it doesn't look that way."

 On August 12, 2015, it was reported that talks between HBO and Milch had resumed regarding a Deadwood film.
 In January 2016, HBO gave Milch the green-light to write a script for the film.
 On August 1, 2016, Casey Bloys, HBO's new head of programming, stated that Milch was writing the script for a Deadwood movie.
 On April 19, 2017, McShane announced that Milch submitted a script for a two-hour Deadwood movie to HBO, saying: "[A] two-hour movie script has been delivered to HBO.
 If they don't deliver [a finished product], blame them."
 McShane said that he hoped to discuss the film with Milch further, and said of the original cast returning that "we'd all love to do it ...
 It would be nice to see all of the old gang again."
 On November 12, 2017, TVLine reported that the Deadwood movie was set to begin production in fall 2018, although HBO had not officially green-lit the project.